vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-three.md

 | [home page](https://vimmuyengwa.github.io/tswd-portfolio-vimbaiM/) | [data viz examples](dataviz-examples.md) | [critique by design](critique-by-design.md) | [final project I](final-project-part-one.md) | [final project II](final-project-part-two.md) | [final project III](final-project-part-three.md) |

 # The final data story
 > Include a link to your final data story on Shorthand, Esri StoryMaps, etc. here.

-Text here!

 # Changes made since Part II
+**Story Arc**

 The lead-up to my final project was a return to the original game plan.
 With each iteration, I experimented with different ways to present my story, but I ended up going back to my roots and initial outline.
 Starting out in project one, I imagined my story arc would start with riding cloud costs to open up the story.
 At this point, I knew that I should first detail the problem space and then share how I should solve that problem.
 By Part II, I thought the reception would be more strategic if I introduced myself and my expertise first before introducing the problem space.
-I had in mind to create a sort of sandwich ending, with me sharing my experience and expertise.
+I had in mind to create a sort of sandwich of information, with me sharing my experience and expertise.
 From requesting feedback, this ordering proved to be somewhat confusing, so I decided to create a new draft of my Shorthand and recraft the ordering to the original.
+I also reordered other items such as putting History of the cloud after the Cloud FinOps and Sustainability section.
+As part of my feedback, I wanted to ensure the story flowed well and that audience members could easily connect the dots in the narrative.

 <img width="468" alt="image" src="https://github.com/user-attachments/assets/eb2b4bc8-9e0b-41bf-a9cb-326e7d2961fa" />

+After receiving feedback for Part II of the project, I was really itching to create something that could truly resonate with the audience.
+I decided to incorporate in media res, which is beginning the “narrative in the heat of the action.
+(Sparkol)” To start, the title declares there is a billion-dollar-sized problem.
+The next question would be, how big is this problem?
+In the next section, I think the first graphical presentation comparing 2024 and 2025 spend does this effectively.
+As suggested by Sparkol, I thought this set up would help the audience "crave the solution", which is Cloud FinOps.

+**Skills Outline Change**
 In Part I of the project, I initially had a spider diagram to detail my skillset, broken out into quantitative analysis, strategy, technical, and communication skills.
 It also detailed my career title and pathway—where I am and where I want to go.
 With the introduction of Shorthand, I realized I could more effectively outline these skillsets by visually representing them with a timeline.
 I thought this could effectively show my career journey and highlight my pathway.
-I leaned into highlighting my career turning points in chronological order and using a “narrative arc” per the Financial Times.
+Here I really leaned into highlighting my career turning points in chronological order and using a “narrative arc” per the Financial Times (Kwong, R).

 For Part III, I decided to specifically call out my career timeline journey as a transition from strictly Business to Technology and Business.
 I think this callout will be essential in telling my story and providing more context about the work I have done to get here.

-## The audience
-> Talk about who you identified as the audience for your final data story.
-Include any other information you've used that helped you narrow the focus (e.g. insights from your interviews, personas, etc.).
-Note any specific adjustments you made to your final project to make it work for your audience.

-The audience since Part II has not changed.
-Since this is a professional website, the primary audience will be recruiters and companies seeking Cloud FinOps expertise.
-The potential users for my site will be hiring managers, recruiters, industry peers, and individuals in my network.
-From the beginning, the main audience was clear—companies and industry peers would be able to consume my site and understand the inner workings of what I was sharing.

-Where I needed to develop was for those in the audience who were not so familiar with the cloud context.
-My user interviews helped me to better develop the content for them.
-I thought about revisiting my initial idea in Part I, where I tied the cloud back to people’s usage of iPhone iCloud storage as an analogy that the audience could connect to.

-In Shorthand, I thought about how best to represent this, so I used a scrollmation to show the iPhone and have the image transition into the iCloud storage message showing “Not enough cloud storage.”
-I thought this would be a cool way to not just describe but visualize the concept for those who may or may not know what that message looks like.

-## Final design decisions
-> You can specifically break out your design decisions here, or include it under *Changes made since Part II* and delete this section.
-Talk about the design decisions you had to make along the way, and reflect on anything in particular that stands out to you that you learned working through the process.
-Include any other information that helps round out your data story.

-Final Design Decisions
+### Final Design Decisions
-I have returned to the original format, listing out the history of the cloud after Cloud FinOps and Sustainability.
-As part of my feedback, I wanted to ensure the story flowed well and that audience members could easily connect the dots in the narrative.

-After receiving feedback for Part II of the project, I was really itching to create something that could truly resonate with the audience.
-I decided to incorporate in media res, which is beginning the “narrative in the heat of the action.”
-The title declares there is a billion-dollar-sized problem.
-The next question would be, how big is this problem?
-I think the first graphical presentation comparing 2024 and 2025 does this effectively.
-I thought maybe it could help the audience crave the solution, which is Cloud FinOps.

 For my original bar chart, I had blue and orange for my bars.
 However, I thought about how best to complement the rest of my site.
 The colors I landed on were crème/maroon.
 At this point, I was thinking about how to use color (Good Charts Workbook, pg.
 15).
 The goal in mind was to make it complementary.
 I thought about changing the title of the chart to show an alarming color, like red, for the text.
 However, I quickly realized it was best to stick to the variables (Good Charts).

 <div class='tableauPlaceholder' id='viz1740702193633' style='position: relative'><noscript><a href='#'><img alt='Gartner Worldwide Public Cloud Services End-User Spending Forecast, 2024-2025 (Billions of U.S. Dollars)Source: Gartner ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Ga&#47;GartnerTableComparisons_V2&#47;GartnerForecast&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='GartnerTableComparisons_V2&#47;GartnerForecast' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Ga&#47;GartnerTableComparisons_V2&#47;GartnerForecast&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /></object></div>